 When I have cluttered, unorganized thoughts, and I know everything seems to work, but I don’t really know why, I absolutely love it when a book comes along with a framework that allows me to tidy all those thoughts up, declutter my brain, and store them away.
 Lean UX is like the Marie Kondo of software development.
 It’s a framework for working with a team, keeping just the bare bones of what’s needed, and chucking all the unnecessary documentation and bureaucracy.
-To borrow from Marie, it brings me joy to know that the next time someone tells me about their waterfall process, I can simply hand them my copy of Lean UX.
+To borrow from Marie, it brings me joy to know that the next time someone tells me about the pain of their waterfall process, I can simply hand them my copy of Lean UX.
 P.S.
 Go read this too.

-The premise of The Challenger Sale, to paraphrase it very poorly, is that the best sales people tend to do the hard work of becoming experts before they try to sell anything, then fundamentally challenge the way the client is doing business, reframing the way their clients think about their business.
+The premise of The Challenger Sale, to paraphrase aggressively, is that the best sales people tend to do the hard work of becoming experts before they try to sell anything, then fundamentally challenge the way the client is doing business, reframing the way their clients think about their business.
 Before pitching anything related to what you have for sale, you need to make sure the client understands the solution – not your solution.
-It turns out I had meandered accidentally into doing the right thing, but I needed a book like this to give me a framework in which to think about it and help me understand why my method worked, and why my attempts to “act like a sales person” generally failed.
+It turns out I had meandered accidentally into doing the right thing, but I needed a book like this to give me a framework in which to think about it and help me understand why being direct worked, and why my attempts to “act like a sales person” generally failed.
 Right or wrong way, I have a lot more empathy for sales people these days, and no longer experience that dissonance when it’s time for me to sell.

 OK, so I know the last two were business books, and this is a book about what Barbara Kingsolver ate for a year.
 I promise, there’s a reason for this.